 analysis pattern that is often interpreted as a sign that a bear market may be

-pressure and that prices may be starting to decline.
+beginning.
+This pattern indicates that buyers are succumbing to selling force and that prices may be starting to decline.
 If it is seen near an

 important resistance level or if a technical indicator signals that it has